Skip to content

 The governance frameworks are consistent on timing in a way that project teams often resist: impact assessment should be iterative, not a one-time checkpoint.
 The Canada AIA requires completion twice — at design phase and again pre-production.
 The EU AI Act requires updating the assessment whenever the deployer determines that relevant factors have changed.
 The NIST AI RMF builds ongoing impact monitoring into the MAP and MANAGE functions as a continuous activity.

 The reason is practical.
-An assessment done during planning is necessarily speculative — the technical architecture isn’t fixed, the training data isn’t finalised, the deployment environment isn’t known.
+An assessment done during planning is necessarily speculative — the technical architecture isn’t fixed, the training data isn’t finalized, the deployment environment isn’t known.
 It’s still worth doing because it surfaces questions that should inform design decisions.
 An assessment done only at planning will miss risks that emerge from the actual implementation choices the team makes along the way.

-A workable cadence for most projects: a first-pass during project initiation to surface high-level impact areas and inform the risk register; a detailed assessment during design when the technical architecture and data sources are known; a validation assessment before go-live confirming that mitigations are in place; and a post-deployment review at a defined interval (three to six months is common) to capture effects that only become visible in production.
+A workable cadence for most projects: a first pass during project initiation to surface high-level impact areas and inform the risk register; a detailed assessment during design when the technical architecture and data sources are known; a validation assessment before go-live confirming that mitigations are in place; and a post-deployment review at a defined interval — three to six months is common — to capture effects that only become visible in production.
+This is not four separate documents.
+It is one living assessment that gets revised.
+Each revision should be dated and retained, because the revision history is itself evidence of responsible governance.

 Why the PM Has to Own It